Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 |5|e123info (pseudoscalar)|31|

 Conformal geometric algebra (CGA) has the following properties:
-- conformal means angle preserving for translations like reflection, rotation, translation, dilation
+- conformal means angle preserving for transformations like reflection, rotation, translation, dilation
 - used patent US 6,853,964, which expired July 2022
 - uses G4,1 Minkowski space, built from G3 and G1,1
 - needs 32 parameters for a multivector variable